sicksake1212/PF-vMenu/README.md

 # Project Fairness vMenu
-The vMenu for Project Fairness.
+The vMenu for Project Fairness and other affiliated server, with PFSync.
 All actions are subject to change.

 # vMenu
 vMenu is server sided menu for FiveM servers, including full\* permission support.